OpenOrienteering/mapper-manual/pages/toolbars.md

 #### ![ ](../mapper-images/tool-boolean-union.png) Unify areas {#unify_areas}
 U

 This tool merges two or more areas (having the same symbol) into one, deleting the overlapping parts.
-Simply select two or more areas using the [edit objects tool](#tool_edit_point) and then click on the Unify Areas tool to apply it.
+Simply select two or more areas using the [edit objects tool](#tool_edit_point) and then click on the Unify areas tool to apply it.

 #### ![ ](../mapper-images/tool-cut.png) Cut object {#cut_tool}